11 Best Things to Do in Gyeongju (+ Tips to Make it Worth it)

 A 20-minute bus ride north of the Bulguksa Temple takes you to a more commercial area called the Bomun Tourist Complex with a large lake and nearby resorts and businesses.

-Here’s what to see in the area:
+Here’s what to do in the area:

 Gyeongju Tower is located inside the Gyeongju Culture Expo.
 Entrance cost will vary by the exhibit.